foxwallet/hc.foxwallet.com/docs/approval.md

 * Click the "Approvals" button in the tools page
   ![](./img/tools-approvals.webp)

-* Review and reove your token approvals
+* Review and revoke your token approvals
   ![](./img/approvals.webp)